Level 2: Performance Improv Course

-Every Monday for 8 weeks from Monday 14th January 2019 with Liam Brennan, plus performance on Monday 11th March 2019.
+Every Wednesday for 8 weeks from Wednesday 27th March 2019 with Liam Brennan, plus show on Thursday 16th May 2019.
 BOOK NOW

-Every Tuesday for 8 weeks from Tuesday 15th January 2019 with Liam Brennan, plus performance on Tuesday 12th March 2019.
+Every Tuesday for 8 weeks from Tuesday 4th June 2019 with Steve Roe, plus show on Wednesday 24th July 2019.
 BOOK NOW

 Every Monday for 8 weeks from Monday 21st January 2019 with James Witt, plus performance on Tuesday 19th March 2019.
-BOOK NOW
+FULLY BOOKED.

 Every Wednesday for 8 weeks from Wednesday 6th February 2019 with Steve Roe, plus performance on Thursday 28th March 2018.
-BOOK NOW
+FULLY BOOKED.

 who runs the course